 E. Class Faculty

 It is appropriate to invite the current Dean of the law school to participate in the reunion.
+If available, the Dean of the law school would be available to offer remarks during your reunion program.
+It provides an opportunity for class members to become better acquainted with the current Dean and, in turn, allows the Dean to share greetings from the law school and to thank the class members for attending.
 Most classes have also found it enjoyable to invite the members of the law school faculty who were teaching during their years in law school.

 F. Suggested Attire

 In order to avoid confusion and discomfort on the part of those attending the reunion, invitations should include a dress suggestion.